Flight of the Monarch: US Gov’t Contracted Airline Once Owned by Criminals with Ties to Russian Mob

 In the two years following the bust, U.S. government agencies continued contracting Monarch.
-The DoD kept up its subcontracts with WAB to provide helicopter transport for passengers and cargo in Afghanistan.
+WAB also received subcontracts to provide helicopter transport for passengers and cargo in Afghanistan for the DoD.
 Court records show WAB subcontracted the jobs to a small Kazakhstan-based aviation company, JSC Airline Burundaiavia.

 The DoD contracts ceased after a helicopter crash in Afghanistan, according to court documents.
 In early May 2013, two Burundaiavia choppers took off from a U.S. military forward operating base about 40 miles outside Kandahar, in southern Afghanistan.
 A short time later, the engines failed in one of the helicopters and it went down over a populated area, “causing much damage and destruction to the village.”

 The court documents say Burundaiavia failed to investigate the incident, as was required under international, Afghan, and U.S. law.
 The crash “tarnished” the company’s reputation, according to a court submission made by Burundaiavia, and it was never awarded another U.S. government contract.